3D scanning solutions

 Dragon

-Dragon • Space Spider
+Dragon • Spider II

 A plastic figurine of fantasy dragon.
 It was made in black plastic, but no scanning spray was needed, since plastic was mat.